-In existing developed areas of the City, Complete Streets improvements shall be achieved as individual projects advance, as sites and corridors are developed and improved, and as needs and travel-mode balance evolve over time.
+In existing developed areas of the City, roadway improvements that implement this policy shall be achieved as individual projects advance, as sites and corridors are developed and improved, and as needs and travel-mode balance evolve over time.

 For activity centers and corridors identified in the Imagine Austin Comprehensive Plan, and areas with high levels of pedestrian activity, the City shall seek and prioritize funding sources for strategic Complete Streets improvements.